Fiodorwellfme/PiP-Disabler/README.md

 When ADS, identify if scope is optic or not.
 If Optic then check if thermal or NVG or variable scope or part of blacklisted scopes.
 If any of those is true then bypass mod.
-Extract reticle, flip the texture horizontally and display it center screen in a command buffer.
+Extract reticle, flip the texture horizontally and display it center screen in a command buffer at AfterForwardAlpha to allow compatibility with shaders such as in Borkel's NVG mod.

 Set a 4 diameter cutting plane along the scope axis using the lens closest to the camera as the origin (this has to be configured manually for each scope).
 The meshcutter cuts through all the meshes that are found between hands and the scope and the resulting meshes are then cached for reusal during the raid.